gost-dom/generators/README.md

 - Declaring a pointer type
 - Dereferencing a pointer variable

-`Index` represents `[]`, which can be used to index a slice or map, as well as providing a type parameter to a generic type or function.
+And those are just two examples.

-This library tries to focus on what the code should do, not the pieces that they are constructed of, and uses an abstraction level of "Variable assignment", "Pointer", "Reference", "Equals", rather than `Op(":=")`, `Op("*")`, `Op("&")`, `Op("==")`.
+This library tries to focus on what the code should do, not the tokens in the generated source file.
+It uses abstractions like "Variable assignment", "Pointer", "Reference", "Equals", rather than `Op(":=")`, `Op("*")`, `Op("&")`, `Op("==")`.

 If `t` is a `Type` representing a type in code, `t.Pointer()` represents the pointer type to that type.
-If `v` is a `Value` representing an value, e.g., an identifier, a struct literal, `t.Reference()` gives the reference to the value.
+If `v` is a `Value` representing an value, e.g., an identifier, a struct literal, `t.Reference()` generates to to get a reference to the value.

 ## Examples